eventnetusa/eventnet/src/_vip/medicare-oep.md

-      Limited availabilities for this September include:
+      Limited availability for this September include: